anomaly/prestans-docs/source/models.rst

 .. note:: Extends ``prestans.types.DataStructure``

 * ``required`` flags if this is a mandatory field, accepts ``True`` or ``False`` and is set to ``True`` by default
-* ``default`` specifies the value to be assigned to the attribute if one isn't provided on instantiation, this must be a date. prestans provides a constans ``prestans.types.CONSTRANT.DATETIME_NOW`` if you want to use the date / time of execusion.
+* ``default`` specifies the value to be assigned to the attribute if one isn't provided on instantiation, this must be a date. prestans provides a constans ``prestans.types.DateTime.CONSTANT.NOW`` if you want to use the date / time of execusion.
 * ``format`` default format  ``%Y-%m-%d %H:%M:%S``

 Collections